tsanghan/kubernetes-env/README.md

 13. Run `./prepare-lxd.sh`
 14. Wait untill script finish
 15. `lxc launch -p k8s focal-cloud <your lxc node name>`
-16. Instruction below will use the node name of *lxd-ctrlp-1*
+16. Instructions below will use the node name of *lxd-ctrlp-1*
 17. Launch 2 more worker nodes with above command (example *lxd-wrker-1* and *lxd-wrker-2*)
 18. `watch lxc ls`
 19. All 3 lxc nodes will power down after being prepared